osrf/gazebo_tutorials/drcsim_animate_joints/tutorial.md

 1. Remove the ground by clicking on `World->Models`, then right-clicking on `ground_plane` and clicking Delete.

 1. Reset the model poses by clicking `Edit->Reset Model Poses`.
-The robot should now be in its default pose, "standing" at the origin with arms outstretched.

 1. Finally, in a separate terminal, run the the `joint_animation_v4v5.py` script: